mteule/StationMeteo/doc/source/notes/dbms_manager_notes.rst

     http://docs.sqlalchemy.org/en/rel_0_8/dialects/mysql.html#auto-increment-behavior

 It appears that when created with sqlalchemy the table will have this functionnality.
-But in our tedia2sql generated file this does not appear.
+But in our tedia2sql generated file this does not appear:

+The 'id' lacks the AUTOINCREMENT mention.

+* Cheking tedia2sql generated DB differs from sqlalchemy generated DB:

 Indeed, dropping the metering table and creating it with sqlalchemy: